khamlajt1/Flow-Over-a-Flat-Plate/README.md

 Then type in the terminal, gmsh FlatePalte.geo and create 3D mesh and then save the file to .msh.

-Go to the directory where you save the case file and Type gmshToFoam FlatePlate.msh in the termianl.
-Then ./Allprepare in the termianl to adjust the boundary condtions.
-Finally, on the same terminal type mpirun -np 24 simpleFoam -parallel > log.simpleFoam.Note the number 24 corresponds to the number of cores I have!
+Go to the directory where you save the case file and Type gmshToFoam FlatePlate.msh in the terminal.
+Then ./Allprepare in the terminal to adjust the boundary conditions.
+Finally, on the same terminal type mpirun -np 24 simpleFoam -parallel > log.simpleFoam.
+Note the number 24 corresponds to the number of cores I have!
+You can also plot the residual on the fly by opening a new terminal and typing gnuplot Residual.